Sarvesh0955/Leetcode-problem-tracker/README.md

 3. **Track Progress**:
    - Check the "Done" checkbox for problems you've completed
+   - Click the star button to mark problems for revision
-   - Use the "Show Completed" filter to view only completed or uncompleted problems
+   - Use the "Show Completed" and "Show Revision" filters to focus on specific sets of problems

 4. **Export Data**:
    - Click the "Export to CSV" button to download your filtered problems